Overview

 Granulation 1

 GRAINSIZE determines the size of the grain.
-Range 5ms to 1s.
+Range is from 5 ms to 1 s.

-DENSITY the rate at which new grains are triggered in Hz.
-Range 1-500 Hz.
+DENSITY sets the rate at which new grains are triggered in Hz.
+Range is from 1 to 500 Hz.

 RND READ adds a random offset to the current read position inside the sampled sound.
-DEVIATION adds randomness to grain triggering.
-Both cancel the periodicity of phase interferences of overlapping grains in the outputbuffer.
-The tradeoff is introduction of noise.
+DEVIATION (See Grain Generation) adds randomness to grain triggering.
+Both cancel the periodicity of phase interferences of overlapping grains in the output buffer.
+The tradeoff is the introduction of noise.

 Granulation 2

-BANDLIMITED ENVELOPE a bandlimited grain envelope is computed.
-Please also see 3.6, Envelopes.
+BANDLIMITED ENVELOPE: A bandlimited grain envelope is computed.
+Please also see Grain Envelopes.

-ENVELOPE ONLY / NO INPUT the grain is not filled with samples and only consists of the grain envelope.
-Please also see 3.6, Envelopes.
+ENVELOPE ONLY / NO INPUT means the grain is not filled with samples and consists solely of the grain envelope.
+Please also see Grain Envelopes.

 WSOLA stands for Waveform Similarity Overlap Add.
-A time stretching algorithm that computes the read position of the grain such that it best matches the grain that would have been read at original speed 1.0.
-Try different grainsizes/densities at speed down to 0.25 = 4x stretch factor.
+It is a time stretching algorithm that computes the read position of the grain so that it best matches the grain that would have been read at the original speed of 1.0.
+Try different grain sizes and densities at speeds down to 0.25 (4x stretch factor).

-Note: Use the slider at the bottom of Granulation3 to scroll the screen.
+Note: Use the slider at the bottom of SEQUENCER2 to scroll the screen.

 Random Pitch

-Adds a random offset to the the current pitch.
-As an example, when SEMITONES is set to 6, MIN to -1 and MAX to 1, pitch of the current grain is randomly chosen to be one tritone below the current pitch, the current pitch and one tritone above the current pitch.
+Adds a random offset to the current pitch.
+For example, when SEMITONES is set to 6, MIN to -1 and MAX to 1, the pitch of the current grain is randomly chosen to be one tritone below the current pitch, the current pitch itself and one tritone above the current pitch.

 PITCH MIN AND PITCH MAX additionally add a random pitch offset that is not restricted to semitones.